-Through my work I explore the rules of public, private and personal spaces for physical structure and human interaction.
-In making artwork, I create a humorous, uncanny intimacy through improperly juxtaposing objects and environments, subverting their usual purposes.
-I make sculpture using sewing, ceramics, food, bathroom facilities and more, and I use photography and video to document performative interactions with the objects and environments I create.
+I explore the relationships between humans and the public, private and personal spaces and objects they interact with.
+In my work, I create a humorous, uncanny intimacy through a nonsensical juxtaposition of objects and environments that subverts their usual purposes.
+I make sculpture using sewing, ceramics, food, bathroom facilities, and more, and I employ photography and video to document performative interactions with the objects and environments I create.

 I am interested in creating these strange relationships as a way to explore the sense of belonging and comfort humans innately search for in their everyday lives.
 Asking the viewer, “what does it mean to belong and to feel comfort?”
 My work provides humorous, yet sometimes unrealistic, solutions for finding these attributes.

 Jasmine Chock (b.
 Plano, TX) is an artist based in Austin, TX who works in a unique variety of 3D mediums, photography and video.
 She graduated from The University of Texas at Austin in 2021 with a Bachelor of Fine Arts in Studio Art.